-Aaj Tak’s Sudhir Chaudhary booked for alleged misinformation on scheme for religious minorities
+Aaj Tak’s Sudhir Chaudhary booked for alleged misinformation on vehicle subsidy scheme

 He claimed in his show that a subsidy scheme for taxis, autos launched by the Congress government in Karnataka is not available to Hindus.

-The Karnataka Police have booked Aaj Tak’s Consulting Editor Sudhir Chaudhary for allegedly spreading misinformation about a commercial vehicle subsidy scheme for religious minorities.
+The Karnataka Police have booked Aaj Tak’s Consulting Editor Sudhir Chaudhary for allegedly spreading misinformation about a commercial vehicle subsidy scheme for religious minorities, Scheduled Castes and Scheduled Tribes.

 On Monday, Chaudhary ran a show on the Hindi news channel where he claimed that the Swavalambi Sarathi scheme by the Karnataka Minorities Development Corporation is not offered to Hindus.
 The scheme promises a subsidy of 50% or up to Rs 3 lakh to people from religious minorities with a household income less than Rs 4.5 lakh to purchase commercial vehicles.